 6. Sinus issues

-Another common symptom of mold toxicity is frequent nasal and sinus congestion.
+Another common symptom and warning sign of mold toxicity is frequent nasal and sinus congestion.
 Just like when exposed to excessive amounts of pollen, the build-up of spores in your nasal passages causes an inflammatory reaction, leading to a blocked nose and sinus infections.

 Patients may also experience episodes of allergic fungal sinusitis when exposed to mold spores.